 Secondly, the view of an immense, ancient oak tree in a clayland meadow at Valley Farm.

 The tree has a stalwart trunk and colossal boughs, and is as stag-headed as the horns of Herne.
 It must be over 500 years old, as Tom suggested.
 It is truly an ancient, Mediaeval being, worthy of veneration.
 I wonder when the crown began to die back.
 Perhaps the field was ploughed for agriculture in one of the World Wars?
 Nevertheless, I am impressed that the occupants of Valley Farm have come & gone over the centuries without significantly interfering with this extraordinary tree.
 I am reminded of the celebrated Winfarthing Oak, sited only a few miles away, once the largest in England, which finally died in the 20th century.
 What makes people preserve such trees rather than fell them for firewood?

-The Horse Fen field and the Valley Farm oak are phenomena of the parish; both are products of human cultivation, and both have stories to tell about Norfolk's landscape history.
+Horse Fen field and the Valley Farm oak - the one smooth and the other craggy - are phenomena of the parish; both are products of human cultivation, and both have stories to tell about Norfolk's landscape history.